 Study behavioral development across the lifespan.
 Complete coursework in topic areas including social and emotional development, cognitive development, language development, emotional and behavioral disorders, biological development, and research methods.

-Our developmental psychology undergraduate program is offered through the College of Liberal Arts.
+Our developmental psychology (formerly called child psychology) undergraduate program is offered through the College of Liberal Arts.

 Build a liberal arts foundation that includes a second language requirement.
 Take courses in developmental psychology and complete an internship or directed experience to apply what you learn.
 Learn more